Kathy Hochul's Success and Achievements in Timeline

 March 2016: Named to Women's Suffrage Commission

-In March 2016, Governor Cuomo named Kathy Hochul to the New York State Women's Suffrage 100th Anniversary Commemoration Commission.
+In March 2016, Kathy Hochul was named to the New York State Women's Suffrage 100th Anniversary Commemoration Commission by Governor Cuomo.

-In 2018, Kathy Hochul defeated Jumaane Williams in the Democratic primary for lieutenant governor of New York and was reelected as Lieutenant Governor.
+In 2018, Kathy Hochul defeated Jumaane Williams in the Democratic primary for lieutenant governor and subsequently won the general election with Andrew Cuomo.

 August 24, 2021: Became Governor of New York

-On August 24, 2021, Kathy Hochul took office as governor of New York following Andrew Cuomo's resignation.
+On August 24, 2021, Kathy Hochul took office as the Governor of New York after Andrew Cuomo resigned.

 August 24, 2021: Sworn in as Governor

-On August 24, 2021, Kathy Hochul was sworn in as governor of New York, becoming the state's first female governor.
+On August 24, 2021, Kathy Hochul was sworn in as Governor of New York, becoming the state's first female governor and the first governor from outside NYC and its suburbs since 1932.

-In 2021, Kathy Hochul became the 57th governor of New York, making her the first female governor of the state.
+In 2021, Kathy Hochul became the 57th Governor of New York, and the first female governor of the state.

-In 2022, Kathy Hochul won a full term in the New York gubernatorial election.
+In 2022, Kathy Hochul won a full term in the election against Lee Zeldin, in the narrowest New York gubernatorial election since 1994.